filippobounous/filippobounous/README.md

+## Hi 👋

-I use this profile to push some projects I'm currently working on, and add projects from courses I have completed.
+I'm Filippo, and I use this profile to push some projects I'm currently working on, as well as projects from courses I have completed.

+I mainly work with Python and Jupyter, but I'm also looking to start learning and working with C++.

+Feel free to reach out if you'd like to discuss anything further!

+🌱 Always learning, always building.

 <!--
 **filippobounous/filippobounous** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.